dagdpz/test_restricted_commits/README.md

 This is test repo to try restricted commits

-Changes by abderian cannot be commited directly to master!
-Create a new branch for this commit and start a pull request.
+Changes by dagdpz members cannot be commited directly to the master!
+Create a new branch, do your commits and then start a pull request.